glennj/exercism.io/ruby/wordy/README.md

 # Wordy

+Welcome to Wordy on Exercism's Ruby Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Parse and evaluate simple math word problems returning the answer as an integer.

+## Iteration 0 — Numbers

+Problems with no operations simply evaluate to the number given.

+> What is 5?

+Evaluates to 5.

 ## Iteration 1 — Addition